fluree/docs.flur.ee/src/content/0.11.0/docs/query/analytical-query.md

 To learn more about querying Wikidata, visit their [documentation](https://www.wikidata.org/wiki/Wikidata:Introduction).
 Also, stay tuned for our [analytical query lessons](/lessons) coming soon!

-Note that cross-database queries can take some time.
+Note that cross-ledger queries can take some time.

 ### Wikidata Options